jcordes73/ose-installation-automation/README.md

 If you want to have an additional disk attached, please add
 ```--attach-disk=<path-to-qcow2-image>```
+This additional disk could then be used to host a local repository (see later sections in this document).

 ### Minion
 For a minion-node add a node-type, i.e.